Santander Group and Employee Recognition [StarMeUp Case Study]

 Grupo Santander is a Spanish banking group organized around Banco Santander.
 It includes a network of financial institutions with presence around the world, mainly in Europe and Latin America.
 Grupo Santander has 12,235 branches, 188,492 employees, 125 million customers and 3.9 million shareholders worldwide.

-In December 2016, during the annual convention that gathers the directors of Grupo Santander around the world, its President Ana Botin was emphatic: It was essential to foster collaboration, promote the exchange of ideas and spread the corporate culture among its more than 180,000 employees worldwide.
-Just a few days before, she had held a meeting in Buenos Aires with Martín Migoya, Globant’s CEO, and had learned about StarmeUp, the solution that adjusted with complete precision to her intentions.
+In December 2016, during the annual convention that gathers the directors of Grupo Santander around the world, its President Ana Botin shared her empathic view: It was essential to foster collaboration, promote the exchange of ideas and spread the corporate culture among its more than 180,000 employees worldwide.
+Just a few days before, she had held a meeting in Buenos Aires with Martín Migoya, Globant’s CEO, and had learned about StarMeUp, the solution that perfectly matched her corporate expectations.

 The Solution: StarMeUp

-As any reader of this blog already knows, StarMeUp is a social peer-to-peer recognition platform developed by Globant and part of a suite of products that enhance humanity inside the organization, that allows the employees of an organization to recognize their colleagues through the granting of stars that represent the company’s values.
-It’s a way of motivating and inspiring work teams, and at the same time, it is an effective tool to detect which are the best talents for each task.
+As any reader of this blog already knows, StarMeUp is a social peer-to-peer recognition platform developed by Globant and part of a suite of products that enhance humanity inside the organization, allowing employees to recognize their colleagues through stars that represent the company’s values.
+It’s a way of motivating and inspiring teamwork, and at the same time, it is an effective tool to detect the talents that best suit every task or goal.

 “This tool will allow us to understand what we do best and what areas need to be strengthened,” said Ana Botin during her presentation.
 In order to give a strong signal of support, the President of Grupo Santander used that conference to grant the first stars live.

 The implementation had been carried out over just one week: that was the time it took Globant experts and the team appointed by the bank, to have StarMeUp running and available to Grupo Santander’s employees around the world.